HzaCode/ChemInformant/docs/source/cli.rst

    * ``csv``: Comma-separated values.
    * ``json``: JSON array output.
    * ``sql``: Writes to a SQLite database (requires ``--output``).

+.. option:: --include-3d

+   Include 3D molecular descriptors in addition to the default core properties.
+This option is ignored when ``--props`` is specified.
+The 3D properties include volume_3d, feature_count_3d, conformer_count_3d, and other spatial descriptors.

+.. option:: --all-properties

+   Retrieve all ~40 available properties from PubChem, including core properties, 3D descriptors, and special properties like CAS and synonyms.
+This option is mutually exclusive with ``--props`` and ``--include-3d``.

 .. option:: -o, --output <file_path>